Go West, they say. And we agree.

 Fancy a bit of culture?

-Head to Geraldton where the Western Australian Museum is located.
+Head from Perth to Geraldton where the Western Australian Museum is located.
 Here, you’ll find multimedia displays recounting Geraldton’s history, as well as the Shipwreck Gallery featuring the Batavia tragedy, and shipwrecks of HMAS Sydney II and the Kormoran.

 And since you’re already in Geraldton, drop by Yamaji Art which is an aborigine-owned art gallery that features a wide variety of aboriginal art, including Badimaya, Wilunyu, Noongar and Wajarri.
 If you’re an avid art and craft collector, you’ll surely find the paintings, painted wooden emu eggs and other handicrafts on sale here refreshing and fascinating.